Paris, Capital of the 19th Century: Daguerre, or the Panoramas

-Benjamin builds an analogy between the Fourier's innovations and Louis Daguerre's.
+Benjamin compares the Fourier's innovations and Louis Daguerre's.
 "As architecture begins to outgrow art in the use of iron construction, so does painting in the panoramas."
-Daguerre begins as a panorama painter, a genre of painting whose climax coincides with the appearance of the arcades (which would often be decorated with panoramic paintings).
-"There were tireless exertions of technical skill to make the panoramas the scenes of a perfect imitation of nature, reproducing the changing time of day, the rising of the moon, the rushing of the waterfall."
-Mid-career Daguerre invents an early model of the camera.

-As Benjamin observes, "Photography leads to the annihilation of the portrait minitiaturist," and changes the discipline of painting significantly. "[Photography's] importance becomes greater the more questionable, in face of the new technical and social reality, the subjective element in painting and graphic information is felt to be...
+Benjamin observes, "Photography leads to the annihilation of the portrait minitiaturist [...
+Photography's] importance becomes greater the more questionable, in face of the new technical and social reality, the subjective element in painting and graphic information is felt to be...
 Photography for its part has...enormously expanded the scope of the commodity trade by putting on the market in unlimited quantities figures, landscapes, events that have either not been salable at all or have been available only as pictures for single customers."

 Grandville, or the World Exhibitions

 Illustration by Grandville from Un Autre Monde.
 "Saturn's ring becomes a cast iron balcony on which the inhabitants of the planet take the air in the evening."

-Here Benjamin examines the way in which the World Exhibitions (preceded by National Industrial Exhibitions) give birth to the entertainment industry and for the first time begin to cultivate workers as consumers, providing a foundation for the transformation of the world and its contents into commodities.
-He analyzes the extent to which the illustrations of Grandville portray this process.
-As Benjamin writes, "Fashion prescribes the ritual according to which the commodity fetish wishes to be worshipped; Grandville extends fashion's claims both to the objects of everyday use and to the cosmos," disclosing the nature of fashion which, "resides in its conflict with the organic.
-It couples the living body to the inorganic world.
-Against the living it asserts the rights of the corpse.
-Fetishism, which is subject to the sex appeal of the inorganic, is its vital nerve.
-The cult of commodities places it in its service."

 Louis Philippe, or the Interior

-In this section, Benjamin explores the advent of apartments and interior decoration.
+In this section, Benjamin discusses apartments and interior decoration.
 "For the private person, living space becomes, for the first time, antithetical to the place of work."
 The apartment "entombs" the traces of its occupant.